 When should I register my child for Newton Prep?

 For admission to the Apple Nursery, parents may register their child at any time up to 30th September of the year before entry.
-For admission to Reception and other years, parents may register their child at any time up to 9th September of the year before entry.
+For admission to Reception, parents may register their child at any time up to 9th September of the year before entry.
+For entry into Year One and above, parents may register right up until 8th December.
 For those late to the registration process, we operate a reserve list system.
 For more information about late registration, please contact the Registrar, Susan Symes, on 020 7720 4091 ext: 1207.

 How do I register my child for Newton Prep?